acsone/click-odoo/README.rst

 By default ``click-odoo`` commits the transaction for you, unless your script raises an exception.
-This is so that you don't need to put explicit commits in your scripts, which are therefore easier to compose in larger transactions.
+This is so that you don't need to put explicit commits in your scripts, which are therefore easier to compose in larger transactions (provided they pass around the same env).

 There is a ``--rollback`` option to force a rollback.